pace-gt/redoc/README.md

     2. reframe_prefix: The path to your Reframe stage and output directories.
     3. reframe_test_directory: The path to your reframe tests, structured as perscribed above.
-    4. lmod_path: The path to lmod.
+    4. lmodrc_lua: The path to lmodrc.lua (omit if lmod is not used)
-    5. lmodrc_path: The path to lmodrc.lua.
+    5. lmod_spider: The path to the lmod spider executable (omit if lmod is not used)

    These paths should be absolute.